-Often it is convenient to be able to enquire about the mass information embodied in a running\coupling.
-For example in the PDF evolution below, all information about the location of mass thresholds is obtained from the running\coupling type.
+Often it is convenient to be able to enquire about the mass information embodied in a running_coupling.
+For example in the PDF evolution below, all information about the location of mass thresholds is obtained from the running_coupling type.

-The quark pole mass for flavour ifly can be obtained with the call
+The quark mass for flavour iflv can be obtained with the call call QRangeAtNf(coupling, iflv, Qlo, Qhi [, muM_mQ])

 '''

-pole_mass = QuarkMass(coupling, iflv)
+quark_mass = QuarkMass(coupling, iflv)

 '''

-The range of scales, Qlo < Qhi for which ifly is the heaviest active flavour is obtained by the subroutine call
+This is the pole mass, unless the function QuarkMassesAreMSbar returns .true., in which case it is an $\overline{\text{MS}}$ mass.
+The range of scales, Qlo < Q < Qhi for which iflv is the heaviest active flavour is obtained by the subroutine call